ArihaVishant/Electric_Billing_System/README.md

 It lets User perform multiple operations like:-

-1- User can Create his Personal login for security purposes.
+1- User can Create his Customer Profile.

 2- User can Add customers and Calculate their Electricity Bill.